Date: 30th April 2023

 Official Website: Circuito de Jerez-Ángel Nieto

-Getting There: The track itself is located just 10km east of the city of Jerez on the road towards Arcos de la Frontera.
+Getting There: The track itself is located just 10km east of the city of Jerez on the road towards Arcos de la Frontera and the Pueblos Blancos.
 Traffic congestion has long been a major problem as spectators get near the circuit but a dual carriageway now connects the Seville-Cadiz motorway exit with the track so the approach road to the circuit is much improved.

 Special bus services also run from Jerez and taxis will take you close to the circuit but usually ask you to get out about 1km away to avoid getting stuck in the traffic.